Parshant-Arora/Image-Segmentation-using-ST-cuts/README.md

 **Note:**

-● To use the accuracy metric, mask used for measuring accuracy should be present in the same path folder as the image needed to be segmented.
+1. To use the accuracy metric, mask used for measuring accuracy should be present in the same path folder as the image needed to be segmented.
-● All the arguments mentioned above are required.
+2. All the arguments mentioned above are required.
-● Install all the dependencies before running the program (refer to requirements.txt)
+3. Install all the dependencies before running the program (refer to requirements.txt)

-**Other files**
+###Other files

 1. **boykov_kolmogorov.py** : used for obtaining min cut using boykov kolmogorov algorithm
 2. **ff.py** : used for obtaining min cut using ford fulkerson algorithm